Buct0r/JSrandom/README.md

 ### Numbers and symbols
 The last two parameters are used for including numbers and symbols in your password.

-## Conclusion
-At the moment the website will be hosted with Github Pages, but I'm already planning to buy a domain for the future.
-You can find it [here](https://buct0r.github.io/JSrandom/).

 # Update 1.0

-With this first update I would like to introduce to you the offile version of JSrandom, made with python.
+With this first update I would like to introduce to you the offline version of JSrandom, made with python.

 ### Installation